-If there is existing documentation on the load capacity of the rack, a person who possesses professional knowledge in assessing the potential hazards related to racks can issue a PSR.
+If there is existing documentation on the load capacity of the rack, a person who possesses professional knowledge in assessing the potential hazards related to racks can issue a PSR - however the signature of an engineer is required.
 If the load capacity of the system must be determined, only a Professional Engineer can do so.

 What’s in a PSR report for a rack system?